Petr0s92/DNS-Registry/INSTALL.md

 Optional:
-Edit `dashboard.php.dist` to put your own 'welcome content' on the Dashboard page and save as `dashboard.php`
+Edit `dashboard.php.dist` to put your own 'welcome content' on the Dashboard page and save as `dashboard.php` Upload your custom logo in `./images/logo.custom.png` to replace the default logo.

 ```
 Visit http://your_domain/dns